PascalBod/espidf-udp/04-udp_txrx/README.md

 * *internal_error* - payload: internal error - generated on an internal error - sent to the supervisor task

 After initialization, the task waits for a connection_status message informing it that access to the Internet is available.
 Upon reception of this message, it sends the send_datagram message to the connect_wifi task.
 Then, on a periodic basis, it sends another send_datagram message, until it receives a connection_status message saying that the access to the Internet is lost.

+<a name="recDatagram"></a>

+### rec_datagram

+The rec_datagram task waits for incoming UDP datagrams.
+When one is received, a log message displays its contents and the IP address of the host that sent it.

+It accepts no message.

+It generates the following messages:
+* *internal_error* - payload: internal error - generated on an internal error - sent to the supervisor task

 <a name="supervisor"></a>